WallarooLabs/wally/apps/buffy-jr/README.md

 Be sure to listen on 9000 to simulate metrics receiver.

+Running binaries:
+ use Giles receiver, nc -l 127.0.01 9000, and Giles sender batch size 550 send in 1,000,000 messages

 Binaries:
 1 – four pass pass array
 2 – creates string and  convert string to array